abhishek-kumar-code/Redfish_Public/Specification.md

 ##### OEM Property

 OEM-specific properties are nested under an [OEM property](#user-content-property-extensions).
-The name of the OEM property shall be "Oem" and it's value shall be a JSON object whose properties represent OEM extensions.
+The name of the OEM property shall be "Oem" and its value shall be a JSON object whose properties represent OEM extensions.

 For example: